PsyTask | API Docs

 npm i @psytask/jspsych @jspsych/plugin-cloze

-npm i -d jspsych # for type hint
+npm i -d jspsych # optional: for type hint

 Or using CDN: